German industry generates high earnings

 Nevertheless, companies in other sectors also generate high turnovers.
 For example, in the healthcare industry (349.8 billion euros in 2017) or in the electrical engineering and electrical industry sector (192 billion euros in 2017).
 With a broad portfolio of services, these sectors offer a wide variety of employment opportunities.

 Writing about Germany’s successful economy, Time magazine recently remarked that many German companies have specialized in the “unsexy side of the industrial spectrum: not smart phones or iPads but machinery and other heavy equipment”.

-Almost 92 percent of Germany’s visible exports are industrial goods.
+The majority of Germany’s visible exports are industrial goods.
 German companies are leading in many sectors and in many markets worldwide.
 This applies, for example, to so-called green technologies – i.e., products in the fields of environmental and climate protection.
-In the burgeoning sector of renewable energy, which includes photovoltaics, wind power, and highly efficient power plant technology, the German economy has a global market share of 30 percent.
+In the burgeoning sector of renewable energy, which includes photovoltaics, wind power, and highly efficient power plant technology, the German economy has a high share of the global market.

 Europe’s largest economy scores highest with its excellent infrastructure, its highly developed corporate and services sector, its system of higher education, its first-rate vocational training, especially in the skilled crafts and trades, and, last but not least, its capacity to deliver technological innovations.

 Expenditure on research and development are an important indicator of a country’s prosperity and competitiveness.
-In 2015, Germany spent around 2.9 percent of GDP (BIP) on research and development.
+In 2017, Germany spent around 3 percent of GDP (BIP) on research and development.
 Compared with other European countries, that is a considerable proportion.
-The average for all 28 EU countries together was 2.0 percent of GDP in the same year.

 Introducing the German Mittelstand